Which process is primarily responsible for the production of ATP ... | Channels for Pearson+

 Multiple Choice

-Which process is primarily responsible for the production of ATP in cells?
+Which process is primarily responsible for the production of ATP in organisms?

 A